jdrubin91/GeneLab-Microarray/README.md

 #Directory=/opt/genelab-genomespace-dev_mount_point/
 ```

-The rest of the file is a tab delimited txt file with 3 columns:
+The rest of the file is a tab delimited txt file with 3 columns (header is required):

 ```
 GLDS#     Copied    Normalize/QC